cwoffenden/obj2buf/README.md

         -sb as -s but without a bias, keeping the origin at zero -e encodes normals (and tangents) in two components as hemi-oct -ez as -e but as raw XY without the Z
-        -b store only the sign for bitangents
+        (encoded normals having the same type as tangents may be packed) -b store only the sign for bitangents
         (packing the sign if possible where any padding would normally go) -o writes multi-byte values in big endian order